em360tech image

-When people think of hackers, they often picture a hooded criminal looking to wreak digital havoc.
-But the reality is that hacking has become big business – and not all of it is malicious.
+When people think of a hacker, they often likely picture a hooded criminal hunched over a keyboard in a dark room.
+But the reality is that hacking has become big business – and not all is malicious.

 What is ethical hacking?